 To access Cloud Hub configuration, log in to GroundWork Monitor as a member of the Admin role (e.g., user admin), and select Configuration > Cloud Hub.
 To add a new GCP connection click the +Add button next to the Google connector icon.
 You will need to create a new connection in this way for each GCP project to be monitored.

 The data the GroundWork server receives comes from the remote virtualization server.
 The information is pulled from the API on a periodic basis based on the check interval that is set.
 In the configuration page you will need to enter both the GroundWork Server and Google Cloud Platform connector parameters, also Discover and select which resources to monitor.
+The fas fa-info-circle link located at the top right side provides information and versioning for the selected Cloud Hub connector.

 - The GroundWork Server can simply be the same as the one you are running the Cloud Hub connector on, or it can be a remote server.